Antlion931/ObsidianNotes/LinuxConsole/Hashcat.md

-#todo write what have you learned abput hashcat while doing exercises for University
+- [ ] #todo write what have you learned about hashcat while doing exercises for University